10:30 AM to 01:10 PM F

 In this class students will participate in every aspect of curating an actual exhibition.

-Using original objects from the extensive collection of modern Latin American art at The Art Museum of the Americas in Washington, DC, students will choose an exhibition theme, write a proposal, create a checklist and select objects, propose and seek sources of funding, design the exhibition layout, conduct archival research, write wall text, design and write a short exhibition catalogue, create marketing materials, plan educational programs, help install and deinstall the show, and give gallery tours.
-The show will take place on George Mason University’s Campus in the Fine Arts Gallery in April of 2017 and then open at a later date at the Art Museum of the Americas in Washington, DC.
+Using original objects from Freer / Sackler Galleries of the Smithsonian Institution in Washington, DC, students will choose an exhibition theme, write a proposal, create a checklist and select objects, propose and seek sources of funding, design the exhibition layout, conduct archival research, write wall text, design and write a short exhibition catalogue, create marketing materials, and plan educational programs, gallery tours and programming events.
+The final exhibit might be created digitally, depending on the availability of space at the museum.
 This course will differ from the typical seminar in that it will explore the practical side of curatorial work in addition to scholarly research.
-Students will be expected to attend at least two class sessions on site at the Art Museum of the Americas as well as to conduct research in the museum’s archives.
+Occasionally during the semester, students will be expected to attend class sessions on site at the Freer / Sackler Galleries as well as to conduct research in the museum’s archives.